Create free poll

 Want to know what someone’s thinking?
 Try asking directly!

 A poll is a powerful tool that political researchers and organizations use to deduce the opinion of a large-scale audience.
 A well-known example of polling is the election and pre-election polls.
 These surveys help news outlets, political candidates, and voters better understand which candidate is most likely to win an election.
-However, polling isn’t just limited to politics.
+However, live polling isn’t just limited to politics.
 Look online, and you’ll find examples of polls on social media and throughout the web.

-Researchers and brands can pose questions online to gather insights and predict the action of consumers through polls.
+Researchers and brands can pose questions online to gather insights and predict the action of consumers through online polls.
 The easiest way to create a custom poll is by using a poll maker.

 Let’s take a closer look at polls and how an online poll maker can help leverage research methodology.